Saturday, 30 January 2021

 ..

 In the morning, she came over to my apartment where we could chat while I was painting.
 I believe I was just putting the finishing touches on a giant portrait I was doing of Virginia Woolf.
 Yes, THAT Virginia Woolf.
 She actually wrote a very kind and interesting piece about me.
 Flattering actually.
 But then I made my huge misstep.
-She was walking back to the church, which was about a forty minute walk and I offered to go with her since I was heading downtown anyway. as we got near the church this lady, who had previously been a Lutheran missionary in Guatemala, wanted to know what I thought of same sex unions.
+She was walking back to the church, which was about a forty minute walk and I offered to go with her since I was heading downtown anyway. as we got near the church this lady, who had previously been a missionary in El Salvador, wanted to know what I thought of same sex unions.
 I simply expressed my ambivalence because I still hadn't worked out the theological implications, but I also mentioned my concern that gay marriage should never be used as a pretext for gay promiscuity, especially where clergy were concerned.
 She wanted me to elucidate, so I told her everything that I knew about our dear Father Griffin.
 She thanked me for the information, then left.
 And that was but the beginning of all sorrows....

 The Peacock 30